 Buddhism in Vietnam is a combination of Mahayana and Theravada branches.
 Even though they first came to the North of Vietnam and the latter was practiced by the Chams when the Nguyen King took control of Champa’s land, which is the current South of Vietnam, both of these branches came early into the country.

 Buddhism is the earliest non-native religion to come to Vietnam through the Indian missionaries in the 1st and 2nd centuries.
 The development of Buddhism continued throughout many centuries to come and became the most popular religion in the country during the 11th to 14th centuries during the Ly and Tran Dynasties.
 By this time, there were several pagodas built such as Phap Van Pagoda (Bac Ninh Province), Kien So Pagoda (Hanoi), and Dien Huu One Pillar Pagoda (Hanoi).

-After this period, Buddhism development had declined, and there are roughly about 14% of the population holding this faith today.
-However, although Buddhism is not practiced as much as they used to be, Buddha teachings are still deeply rooted in Vietnamese beliefs and cultures.
+After this period, Buddhism’s development had declined, and there are roughly about 14% of the population holding this faith today.
+However, although Buddhism is not practiced as much as it used to be, Buddha’s teachings are still deeply rooted in Vietnamese beliefs and cultures.

 Catholicism came to Vietnam in the 16th century when the Westerners discovered new lands.
 Because of the language and cultural barriers, the missionary works were not successful.
 At first, the Kings in Vietnam supported the religion, but later they were against it because they thought Catholicism ideology could make people worship Jesus and question their power.